Commandcracker/oculusos/README.md

 # OculusOS

-OculusOS is a Linux like OS's for the minecraft mod ComputerCraft and ComputerCraft Tweaked
+OculusOS is a unix like OS's for the minecraft mod ComputerCraft and ComputerCraft Tweaked

 ## Installation